Get-Your/Get-Your/README.md

         ALTER DEFAULT PRIVILEGES FOR ROLE <privileged_user> GRANT ALL ON SEQUENCES TO base_role;

 # Email Settings
-SendGrid is the service used in this app to send automated email to users, although an upcoming change will be to use [`django-anymail`](https://anymail.dev/en/stable) with the SendGrid option order to genericize the email code.
+SendGrid is the service used in this app to send automated email to users.
+Anything in this section references the `sendgrid` package, although a planned change will be to use [`django-anymail`](https://anymail.dev/en/stable) with the SendGrid option instead in order to genericize the email code.

+For the best user experience, the recommended email address to accept correspondence is the same address that automated emails are sent from.
+The code is set up this way, such that the `CONTACT_EMAIL` variable is propagated throughout.

 # Phone Settings
 Twilio is the service used in this app to [send SMS](#sending-sms) and [receive voice calls](#call-forwarding).

-For the best user experience, the recommended number that accepts calls is the same number that automated SMS are sent from (the `TWILIO_NUMBER` configuration variable).
+For the best user experience, the recommended number to accept calls is the same number that automated SMS are sent from.
+The code is set up this way, such that the `TWILIO_NUMBER` configuration variable is propagated throughout (prettified for display as `CONTACT_NUMBER`).
 The [call-forwarding](#call-forwarding) section goes through the steps of setting up the SMS-sender number to forward voice calls to a real phone number.

 ## Sending SMS
 Something here about how to set up Twilio to send SMS...